Telemark Talk / Telemark Tips

 Also around that time, the forum went off-line several times, sometimes for several days.
 A lot of people are blaming Ron Cole, a internidiot and mad forum user, for the death of both Telemark Talk and Telemark Tips websites.
 Telemark Talk went off-line permanently in August 2013 without any notice or explication, leaving 15 years of precious information, technical papers, discussions and reviews buried in the snow forever.

 In november 2013, both Telemark Tips and Telemark Talk domain names expired.
 Registered at GoDaddy, the domains went into auction to the highest bidder.
-Some guy called Johnny, a big fan of the old site, ended up the highest bidder and became the owner of the TelemarkTalk.com domain name.
+A guy called Johnny (Hey that's me!), a big fan of the old site, ended up the highest bidder and became the owner of the TelemarkTalk.com domain name.
 In the hope of keeping the original tele community alive, he put back the forum online using the original PHPBB software used in the previous forum.

 Today, Telemark Talk still welcomes all kinds of telemarkers from around the world.
 It is still the only telemark-specific English forum on the internet.
 The forum is currently maintained by Johnny.